Look at the Harlequins!: Plot summary

-Criticism
+Reception

 Doppelgänger vs. parody

 Literary criticism has weighed in on both sides of this debate, some even claiming that Vadim is both a parody and a double or Doppelgänger of Nabokov.
 For example, Nabokov's Lolita is acted out by the narrator of Look at the Harlequins! through his fondling of the nymphet, Dolly von Borg.
 The attribution of a string of wives to the narrator may be understood in the context of Nabokov's strictly monogamous life.
 After the publication of Lolita the wider public and many critics thought that its author must be a "sexual daredevil".
 With the serial polygamy related in Look at the Harlequins!, Nabokov can be seen to be poking fun at these perceptions.
 V.V.'s final wife is simply addressed as "You", which parallels Nabokov's addressing his wife, Véra, simply as "you" in his autobiography Speak, Memory.
 The fact that the final object of V.V.'s love is a perfect image of V.V.'s daughter, "Bel," parallels the search by Humbert Humbert, the main character of Lolita, for a girl-child just like "Annabel", his first love when he himself was aged 12.

 If V.V. is afflicted by feelings of being the double of another Nabokovian persona, this is because he bears in fact significant resemblances to the main character of the novel The Real Life of Sebastian Knight from 1941.